linomi/fuzzyDWA/README.md

 usage:

-`python text.py`
+`python test.py`

 Requirements
 To get started with this project, ensure you have the following dependencies installed:

 * NumPy: For numerical computations.

-*Matplotlib: For creating static, animated, and interactive visualizations.
+* Matplotlib: For creating static, animated, and interactive visualizations.

 * PySwarm: For particle swarm optimization.